jgm/cmark-lua/README.md

 luacmark (program)
 ------------------

+`luacmark` does what the `cmark` program does, with the following enhancements:

+- Support for YAML metadata at the top of the document.
+  The metadata is parsed as CommonMark and returned in a table (dictionary) that will set template variables.

+- Support for document templates, which add headers and footers around the body of the document, and can include variables defined in the metadat.

+- Support for filters, which allow the document to be transformed between parsing and rendering, making possible a large number of customizations.

 `luacmark --help` will print a short list of options.

 For fuller descriptions, see the [`lunamark(1)` man page](lunamark.1.md).